Skip to main content

 Price Deviation Multiplier

-This value will increase the price deviation between each additional entry.
-It is calculated as the price deviation multiplied by the deviation multiplier.
-For example: if you enter long at the price 100$ and have a price deviation of 1% with the price deviation multiplier of 2 that will mean that the first additional entry will occur when the price drops to 99$, however the second will occur when the price will go to 97$ (deviation of 3% = 1% * 2).
-The third additional position will be entered at 94$ (deviation of 6% = 3% *2).
+Example: If you enter a long position at $100 and have a price deviation of 1% with a price deviation multiplier of 2, the first additional entry will occur when the price drops to $99.
+However, the second will occur when the price falls to $97 (deviation of 3% = 1% * 2).
+The third additional position will be entered at $94 (deviation of 6% = 3% * 2).

 Exit Parameters

-Once the bot enters the trade you have the number of settings for the exit of the strategy.
-You can select either one or multiple conditions for exit.
+Once the bot enters the trade, you have several settings to define the strategy’s exit.
+You can select either one or multiple exit conditions.
 These are: Take Profit, Stop Loss, Move Stop Loss to Breakeven, and Trailing Stop.

 Exit Conditions